 The green light females use is produced by a series of chemical reactions within the cells of the light organ.
 Oxidation of an active chemical, luciferin, in the presence of a catalyst, luciferase, causes the shedding of atoms and a release of energy in the form of light.
 The reaction is remarkably efficient since only 2% of the energy is lost as heat.
 As a consequence a brilliantly glowing female remains cold to the touch.
 Adult Glow Worms are active between June and August in a short summer breeding period.
 Snails are among the food taken.

 Among other invertebrates, the Dune Tiger Beetle (Cicindela maritima, 13mm) looks very like the Heath Tiger Beetle (Cicindela sylvatica) shown in the Heathland pages of this website but as the name suggests, it is a coastal species occurring on dunes and sandy beaches.
 Within the area covered by this website that is in Kent and Norfolk, though Hampshire also used to host the species.
-Classified as Nationally Scarce, like all the others in the genus they run and fly readily in search of invertebrate prey.
+Classified as Nationally Scarce, like most of the others in the genus it runs and flies readily in search of invertebrate prey.
 Breeding occurs in spring and summer, with larvae in burrows in hard-packed sand.

 The handsome hoverfly Helophilus trivittatus (16mm) is the largest of the five-strong genus in Britain and though not common it is widely distributed, with coastal areas leading the way.
 The species visits flowers to take nectar, including thistles and umbellifers such as Hemlock Water-dropwort as in the image.
 The resident population is probably increased by migrants each summer.